jwaozera/Bank-Aplication-OO/README.md

 3. Navigate to extracted folder in terminal
 4. Run: `python main.py`

-### Troubleshooting

-#### Common Issues and Solutions

-**"python is not recognized as an internal or external command"**
-- Solution: Install Python from [python.org](https://python.org) or use `python3` command

-**"No module named 'users'"**
-- Solution: Ensure all Python files are in the same directory and you're running from that directory

-**Permission denied errors**
-- Solution: Make sure you have read/write permissions in the directory

-**Import errors**
-- Solution: Check that all files are present and properly named (case-sensitive on some systems)

 ## Default Accounts

 The system comes with pre-configured test accounts: